Are grapes and raisins bad for dogs?

 What to do if your dog eats grapes

 After removing the source of the grapes, raisins, sultanas or currants, call your vet or, out of hours, your nearest Vets Now as they will be in the best position to offer advice.
 It’s likely your vet will ask you to bring your dog into the clinic.
 If this is the case take a sample of whatever they’ve eaten or, if possible, the wrapper or box the food containing the fruits came in.
 Do not try to give your dog salt water or induce vomiting.

 How will my vet treat grape or raisin toxicity?

-There’s no direct antidote so the key to a successful outcome is early treatment.
+There’s no direct antidote for grape or raisin toxicity so the key to a successful outcome is early treatment.
 Your vet may administer a drug to make your dog sick or give them a treatment called activated charcoal which helps to clear away toxins left in the intestines.
 Typically, the vet will also check their kidney enzymes for any damage.

 If it’s too late to make your dog sick, or tests indicate kidney damage, then more intensive treatment will be required.
 Your dog may require intravenous fluids (a drip) as well as medication to help with nausea and acute kidney damage.
 An ultrasound scan to look at the kidneys may also be required.

-Prognosis for grape and raisin toxicity is generally good if treated early and there’s been no kidney damage.
-If there are signs of kidney failure it may be lifelong or, in the most severe cases, life-threatening.
+Dogs treated for grape and raisin toxicity generally have a very high chance of survival if treatment is prompt and early and there’s been no kidney damage.
+However, if treatment is delayed and there are signs of kidney failure your dog may suffer lifelong health issues or, in the most severe cases, lose their life.